-Linking modularity and conspicuous asymmetry in the insect head and mandibles.
+Linking shape conspicuous asymmetry with shape covariation patterns and performance in the insect head and mandibles.

 Abstract.
 Bilateral symmetry is widespread across animals, yet, among bilaterians, many cases of conspicuous asymmetries evolved.
 This means that bilaterally homologous structures on the left and right side display divergent phenotypes.
 Evolution of such divergent phenotypes between otherwise similarly shaped structures can be thought to be favoured by modularity, but this has rarely been studied in the context of left-right differences.
-Here, we provide an empirical example, using geometric morphometrics, to assess patterns of asymmetry and variational modularity, i.e., covariation patterns between landmark partitions, in a grasshopper with conspicuously asymmetric mandibles.
-Our morphometric data confirms the presence of conspicuous directional asymmetry in the mandibles, and surrounding structures, but not in the dorsal half of the head, which carries sensory structures.
-The strongest modularity signal is found between a single module, composed of both mandibles, and the rest of the head, which is best explained by a combination of functional (feeding vs. sensory) and developmental (different ontogenetic origins) modularity.
-Left and right mandibles also show significant, albeit weaker, variational modularity.
-This supports the idea that developmental modularity may allow asymmetric shapes of left and right mandibles to arise, while these remain integrated, resulting in the key-and-lock morphology required for their feeding function.
+Here, we provide an empirical example, using geometric morphometrics, to assess patterns of asymmetry and covariation patterns between landmark partitions in a grasshopper with conspicuously asymmetric mandibles.
+Our morphometric data confirms the presence of conspicuous directional asymmetry in the mandibles, and surrounding structures.
+Covariance patterns and tests hint at a strong integration between mandibles despite their divergent morphologies, and variational modularity with the head capsule While mandibles appear to have been selected to achieve a key-and-lock morphology by having different shapes, the developmental modularity required to achieve this seems to be overwritten by developmental and/or functional integration, allowing the precise matching required for feeding.
+The consequent conflicting covariation patterns are reminiscent of the palimpsest model.
+We also show evidence that the degree of asymmetry is under selection, but find no relationship between bite force and mandible shape or asymmetry.

 Keywords.
-Bite force, Covariance ratio, EMMLi, geometric morphometrics, 3D landmarks, Orthoptera.
+Bite force, Covariance ratio, Integration, Modularity, 3D geometric morphometrics, Orthoptera.

 Introduction